← Back to the blog

 1. We’re talking about maximizing Average View Duration (AVD)—the algo’s almighty metric of what does and doesn’t sell on YouTube.
 What does and doesn’t get eyeballs.
 What does and doesn’t monetize and get sponsorships.

-2. And we're talking about the need for a workspace that is purpose-built for turning ideas into monetizable content.
+2. And we’re talking about the need for a workspace that is purpose-built for turning ideas into great storytelling—and monetizable content.
+(It’s why we’re making ShowShaper.)

 Project management and productivity apps are designed for business and operations.
 Spreadsheets and database apps are designed for data and stats.
 Notepad and planner apps are designed for meetings and shopping lists.
 Text editors are designed for resumes and homework assignments.

-There isn't an all-inclusive app for creating episodic video content.
+There isn’t a start-to-finish, integrated web app for creating episodic video content.

 A unified creator workspace.
 Is that too much to ask?